Shopify/quilt/packages/react-effect/README.md

 ### `<Effect />`

-This component is now deprecated in favour of `useServerEffect`.
-It will removed in the next major version of `@shopify/react-effect`.
+This is a component version of `useServerEffect`.
+Its `perform` prop will be run as a server effect, and its `kind` prop is used as the second argument to `useServerEffect`.
+Where possible, prefer the `useServerEffect` hook.

 ### `extract()`